 $25 for 3 classes Valid for use within one month of purchase.

-This introductory package is available to NEW students only and includes mat rental.
+This introductory package is available to NEW students only and temporarily does not include mat rental due to the coronavirus pandemic.

 $25 for 2 weeks Valid only to Bay Area residents with valid ID.